 These are the seeds saved from tomatoes locally known in Puglia as pomodori or pomodorini appesi, or “hanging tomatoes.”
 We found these at Masseria Aprile, an agriturismo farm we visited in Locorotondo last year.
 I’d just learned how to save tomato seeds from our friend, John Forti, the quick and easy way — I took several of the tomatoes, cut them open, and emptied the seeds onto some pages torn out of my travel journal.
 They were left to dry on the window sill of our room for the couple of days before we left, then folded up and stashed in a bag.

-- Coastal Maine, US Zone 5b/6a
+- Eating locally in Southern Coastal Maine & Seacoast New Hampshire, US Zone 5b/6a

 - Pear Tart

 - 11.11.13 Under Cover

 - Putting Up: Update on Ball’s BPA-Free Lids

 - Roast Cod with Tomatoes, Basil and Potatoes

 - Putting Up: Small-Batch Sauerkraut